dat3Cph/material/setup/securitySetup.md

 This page describes how to add a security layer for the Rest APIs.
 The security consists of these aspects:

-1. Login authentication through the api
+1. Login authentication through the API
 2. Hashing user passwords with jBCrypt, so all passwords stored in entities and in the database are no longer clear text.
 3. Implementation of JWT (Json Web Tokens) in the backend
 4. Implemention of user roles, so each endpoint can be protected and made accessable only for users with a particular role.
+5. Updating Rest Assured to handle authentication

 ## How to add security to an existing API built in Javalin

-We will use this repo as an example to begin with, and add the necessary dependencies, classes and methods to provide a decent level of security:
+We will use this repo as an example to begin with, and add the necessary classes and methods to provide a decent level of security.
+And it's a long one:

 - [https://github.com/dat3Cph/3sem-javalin-rest-api](https://github.com/dat3Cph/3sem-javalin-rest-api) (take the restassured branch to start with - or use your own version with Rest Assured and test containers implemented).
+That version has the most basic architecture, but lacks security.

 ## 1. Checking the pom.xml file

 These dependencies are probably already present.
 But check anyway.

 ```xml
 <!--   Security     -->